stalker314314/DocumentDBCpp/README.md

 ## added
 1. support stored-procedure with output-parameters.
-2. Retry when query fails
+2. retry when query fails